qiMuzenSeiga/qiMuzenSeiga/README.md

 Pinyin is a little different from English—it has tones.
 But don’t worry!
 If you're unsure how to say them, you can just ignore the tones and say `qi meng ran xing he` instead.
 You can also call me `qiMeng`.

-My username `qiMuzenSega` can also be my English name.
+My username `qiMuzenSeiga` can also be my English name.
 It’s a Japanese phonetic rendering of my Chinese name, though it doesn’t really mean anything in Japanese—just for fun!

 - _About the first three lines of Chinese text_